 Fulton Chain Craft Brewery

 What’s dinner without a beer?
 A visit to Fulton Chain Craft Brewery is a must.
-Adirondack-themed and dog-friendly, you won’t want to miss drinking their “Go Fluff Yourself” beer served by the owner who is a doppelganger of Adam Levine.
+Adirondack-themed and dog-friendly, you won’t want to miss drinking their famous “Go Fluff Yourself” beer.
 Weird name?
 Yes.
 Delicious?
 Heck yes.
 It’s a peanut butter marshmallow beer that has become very popular in Central New York – for good reason!
-Fun fact: we got to tour their tiny brewing space, and all of their tanks are named after the lakes in the Fulton Chain of Lakes!
-They also have pictures of the lakes on them.
-Love it!

 Wisk Baking Co

 You know I’m a sucker for a good coffee shop and bakery.
 Wisk isn’t that.
 Wisk Baking Co is an incredible coffee shop and bakery!
-Featuring the delicious confections of “Pastry Khaleesi” Amy, the desserts are almost too beautiful to eat!
+Featuring a variety of delicious confections, the desserts are almost too beautiful to eat!
 Almost.

 You’ll have a hard time choosing from the bagels, croissants, muffins, and more.
 Get yourself a slice of cake to go.
 I’d also recommend the “ADK Campfire” crepe, made with Nutella, Fluff, and graham crackers!

 Have you visited Water Safari in Old Forge?
 I want to hear about it!